Kateriine/angular-template-formatter/README.md

 ### 0.0.8

-Added option for preventing closing tag `>` from being on their own line: `angular-template-formatter.closeTagSameLine`.
+Added option for preventing closing tag `>` from being on their own line: `kat-angular-template-formatter.closeTagSameLine`.
 Thanks @larscom!

 ### 0.0.7